Online entry is now open:-

 Can I take part and raise money for a Charity

 You may choose to raise money from your participation in this event for any charity of your choice.
 Download our sponsorship form and paste your charities logo thereon.
-A contribution from each entry received will be donated between Carlingford Red Cross and Clougherhead Life Boat.
+A contribution from each entry received will be donated between Carlingford Red Cross and Clougherhead Life Boat, Cross Cause and The Birches.
 Details will be posted on this site in the days following this event.

 This is your kit list: